mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 | **🧪 Testing** | Write tests for AI outputs, prompts, edge cases, and failure scenarios |
 | **📊 Monitoring** | Track AI accuracy, costs, response times, and error rates |
 | **🚀 Deployment** | Use Docker and Kubernetes to deploy AI models just like regular services |

 ---

+## Data Management: Your Model Is Only as Good as Your Data 📦

+Treat Data as a First-Class Citizen 📦

+You’ve heard “garbage in, garbage out.”
+In MLOps, data is a first-class citizen.
+That means:

+- **Version your data** just like code (DVC is your friend).
+- **Track data lineage** so you know where every bit came from.
+- **Validate and clean** your data before training—don’t trust raw inputs!
+- **Plan for re-labeling and updates** as your use case evolves.

+---